Franc-Zar/CTFsWriteups/1337-Intigriti-CTF/web/ctfc/CTFC.md

 In MongoDB, the `$regex` operator is used to perform regular expression matching in queries.
 It allows you to find documents in a collection where a specified field matches a regular expression pattern.

-In our case, the pattern `"INTIGRITI{"` describe the following condition that `$regex` must respect:
+In our case, the pattern `"INTIGRITI{"` describe the following condition that `"challenge_flag"` must respect:

 1. `^` &rightarrow; anchors the regex at the beginning of the string.